leonardosecchin/leonardosecchin.github.io/_pages/research.md

    R. Andreani, G. Haeser, M. L. Schuverdt, L. D. Secchin
    2024

+## Published papers and articles in press

+If you are unable to download a paper, please email me.

 1. **A practical second-order optimality condition for cardinality-constrained problems with application to an augmented Lagrangian method** [[preprint](http://www.optimization-online.org/DB_HTML/2022/04/8880.html)]
    J. C. A. Medeiros, A. A. Ribeiro, M. Sachine, L. D. Secchin
-   <del>2022</del> 2024

-## Published papers and articles in press

-If you are unable to download a paper, please email me.
+   To appear in Journal of Optimization Theory and Applications, 2025

 1. **Strong global convergence properties of algorithms for nonlinear symmetric cone programming** [[doi](https://doi.org/10.1007/s10589-024-00642-z)] [[preprint](https://optimization-online.org/?p=25213)]
    R. Andreani, G. Haeser, A. Ramos, D. O. Santos, L. D. Secchin, A. Serranoni